-How long this note had lain on Mr. Humphrey's desk was a pepleing problem.
+How long this note had lain on Mr. Humphrey's desk was a perplexing problem.
 He called for his foreman, and learned that he had only a few minutes before gone home for the day.
-The shippright felt the occasion imperative; he sent for his foreman, and ascertised that he had brought the note to him while he was busy writing.
+The shipwright felt the occasion imperative; he sent for his foreman, and ascertained that he had brought the note to him while he was busy writing.

-"Why did you not speak when you came with it, Reuben ?" mid
+"Why did you not speak when you came with it, Reuben?" said Mr. Humphrey.

-Mr. Humphrey.

-"I did speak, Mr. Humphrey; but you were so busy you appear not to care to be disturbed, so I just left the note near your else, thinking, as a matter of course, you would, as you have often see before, be sure and pick it up."
+"I did speak, Mr. Humphrey; but you were so busy you appeared not to care to be disturbed, so I just left the note near your elbow, thinking, as a matter of course, you would, as you have often done before, be sure and pick it up."

-"Well, Reuben, it cannot be helped now, we must make the is of a bad job; suppose you send for some men, and attend to be

-'Cruiser' at once.
-I hate delays ; they are dangerous."
+"Well, Reuben, it cannot be helped now, we must make the best of a bad job; suppose you send for some men, and attend to the 'Cruiser' at once.
+I hate delays; they are dangerous."

-"I will do my best, sir, but I fear I shall find great difficulty getting back the principal men for the night, - some of them into long distance, as far off as Netley, - but I will try," said Revia and he went away, leaving Mr. Humphrey to go to his home, refse ag on his mistakes.
+"I will do my best, sir, but I fear I shall find great difficulty in getting back the principal men for the night, - some of them live a long distance, as far off as Netley, - but I will try," said Reuben; and he went away, leaving Mr. Humphrey to go to his home, reflecting on his mistakes.

-All that night the shipwright was disturbed in his sleep; heads eard, or fancied he heard, gentle, distinct rappings at the in f his bed.
-He was not quite awake, yet he turned over on it bed and rubbed his eyes, at the first tokens of the noises.
+All that night the shipwright was disturbed in his sleep; he either heard, or fancied he heard, gentle, distinct rappings at the head of his bed.
+He was not quite awake, yet he turned over on the bed and rubbed his eyes, at the first tokens of the noises.
 Gradually his drowsiness left him, and he listened, with a dim certainty that he had not been dreaming, in the hope of hearing the rappings again.
-After an interval of an hour's adence, three rather sudden and loud raps came on the wall near his head.
-Mr. Humphrey was not at all frightened, but on the other hand very hold.
+After an interval of an hour's silence, three rather sudden and loud raps came on the wall near his head.
+Mr. Humphrey was not at all frightened, but on the other hand very bold.
 He said aloud, "If those rapping sounds come from spirits, please knock on the foot of the bedstead."
-He had scarcely spoken when a trio of rapid raps was heart by him on that part of the bedstead.
-Emboldened by the strange success of his experiment, he said, "If you are good spirits give three loud knocks,"-if you are bad spirits give one loud knock."
+He had scarcely spoken when a trio of rapid raps was heard by him on that part of the bedstead.
+Emboldened by the strange success of his experiment, he said, "If you are good spirits give three loud knocks, - if you are bad spirits give one loud knock."
 He waited a few seconds in suspense, then three deliberate heavy knockings came on the foot of the bedstead.
 "Thank you; now, if you wish to convey any intelligence to me," added Mr. Humphrey, "give three more loud rappings."
-Three load rappings were given.
+Three loud rappings were given.